 The International Council of Museums defines a museum to be a “non-profit making permanent institution in the service of the society and of its development, open to the public, that collects, conserves, exhibits, researches, and communicates for purpose of education, study, and enjoyment, the tangible and intangible heritage of humanity.”

 But if we have visited the Museo Pambata near Luneta back then, we would probably have shared among ourselves a different story.

+HANDS-ON MUSEUM.
 Museo Pambata was opened to the public in 1994 following the vision of former Department of Social Welfare and Development secretary Estefania Aldaba-Lim and child educator, Nina Lim-Yuson.

 As envisioned by Lim and Yuson, the Museo Pamabata is the first interactive museum in the Philippines.
 While traditional museums are hands-off center where the visitors are prohibited from touching museum pieces, Museo Pambata provides children with alternative to traditional classroom learning.
-The Museo Pambata “is a hands-on museum with sensory and tactile tools to help children hypothesize, manipulate, and experiment, test their idea and stretch their imagination.
+The Museo Pambata is a hands-on museum with sensory and tactile tools to help children hypothesize, manipulate, and experiment, test their idea and stretch their imagination.

+OLD MANILA.
 The Old Manila Exhibit, takes the children into a whimsical journey back to the turn-of-the-century Manila.

+WALK-IN DIORAMAS.
 There is also a Heroes Circle where visitors can learn about both our national and contemporary heroes.

 Then there is the Kalikasan Exhibit where a simulation of a rainforest and a sea bed is presented using multi-media and walk-in dioramas.

-We walked through a wide staircase that brought us to the Tuklas Room.
-Here learning science is made fun and easy.

-The children are encouraged to play junior scientist and discover scientific principle behind everyday objects.
+TUKLAS ROOM.
+We walked up a wide staircase to the Tuklas Room.
+Here learning science is made fun and easy where children are encouraged to play junior scientist and discover scientific principle behind everyday objects.

 A moon rock from the historic Apollo 11 lunar expedition can be viewed from the metal sphere at the Tuklas Room.

 A Craft Room allows children to unleash their imagination and creativity in turning recycle scrap materials into works of art.
 The art works are proudly displayed in this room.

+HUMAN ANATOMY.
 My favorite of all the exhibits is the My Body Works Exhibit.
 Here different part of body function is demonstrated using large-scale models of the different organs from the human body.

 The Gift Shop at the ground floor offers children’s books, educational toys, multi-media learning-aid materials at reasonable prices.

 Museo Pambata is open from Tuesdays to Saturdays at 9 am to 5pm during the months of April to July and 8 am to 5 pm in the months of August to March.
 It is located along Roxas Boulevard Corner South Drive, Manila.
 Admission fee is at 100 pesos for both adults and children.
 For more information, they can be reached at 523.17.97 to 98 or firstname.lastname@example.org